k2view-academy/K2View-Academy/articles/AI_fusion/04_observation/05_assurance_db_schema.md

 # Assurance Database Schema Reference

-AI Fusion stores observation data in the **Assurance database** — a relational database that BI tools, reporting systems, and data pipelines can query directly.
+AI Fusion stores observation data in the **Assurance database** - a relational database that BI tools, reporting systems, and data pipelines can query directly.
 This article describes the table schemas, their relationships, and provides example queries for common reporting use cases.

 The Assurance database holds session-level and aggregate data.
-Detailed per-turn data (individual messages, tool calls, execution traces) is stored in Fabric LU storage and is accessed via the AI Fusion REST API, not by direct SQL — this is described separately at the end of this article.
+Detailed per-turn data (individual messages, tool calls, execution traces) is stored in Fabric LU storage and is accessed via the Fabric AI Fusion REST API, not by direct SQL - this is described separately at the end of this article.